A relative theory of universal central extensions: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Tomas Everaert and Julia Goedecke for some invaluable suggestions.
-Thanks also to the University of Coimbra and the University of Vigo for their kind hospitality.
+We would like to thank Tomas Everaert, Julia Goedecke and George Peschke for some invaluable suggestions.
+Thanks also to the University of Coimbra, the University of Vigo and the Banff International Research Station for their kind hospitality.

-The first author's research was supported by Ministerio de Educacion y Ciencia under grant number MTM2009-14464-C02-02 (includes European FEDER support), by Xunta de Galicia under grant number PGIDITI06PXIB371128PR and by project Ingenio Mathematica (i-MATH) under grant number CSD2006-00032 (Consolider Ingenio 2010).
-The second author's research was supported by CMUC and FCT.

-{\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}
+[1]{} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}